SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: SharpNet

-Although non-differentiability often propagates through function composition, it is not guaranteed in full generality.
-In particular, there are two common mechanisms by which a composite function may remain differentiable: \textbf{(1) Feature insensitivity.} If the composed model does not depend on the feature channel (e.g., the weights associated with $f$ vanish), then the output reduces to a function of $\mathbf{x}$ alone, which is equivalent to replacing $f$ with a constant zero function.
-In this case, the composite function is differentiable everywhere. \textbf{(2) Local flattening.} Even when the model depends on $f$, the non-differentiability of $f$ can be canceled if the outer function has zero partial derivative with respect to $f$ at the non-differentiable point of $f$.
-A simple example is $f(t)=|t|$, which is not differentiable at $t=0$, but $g(f(t)) = f(t)^2 = t^2$ is differentiable because $g'(0)=0$.
+The proof is presented in the supplementary material.
+Theorem~\ref{th:transitivity} demonstrates that non-differentiability does not propagate through composition \emph{unconditionally}.
+Two common failure cases are: \begin{enumdescriptioninline} \item [Feature insensitivity.]
+If the composed model does not depend on the feature channel (e.g., the weights associated with $f$ vanish), then the output reduces to a function of $\mathbf{x}$ alone, which is equivalent to replacing $f$ with a constant zero function.
+In that case, the composite function remains differentiable everywhere. \item [Local flattening.]
+Even when the model depends on $f$, the non-differentiability of $f$ can be canceled if the outer function has zero partial derivative with respect to $f$ at the corresponding non-differentiable point.
+For example, $f(t)=\abs{t}$ is not differentiable at $t=0$, but $g(f(t)) = f(t)^2 = t^2$ is differentiable because $g'(0)=0$. \end{enumdescriptioninline}

-In summary, provided that the network is sensitive to the feature channel when \(x\in M\), the non-differentiability along \(M\) is inherited by the composed field \(\Phi(\mathbf{x}, f(\mathbf{x}))\).
-The condition, \(\partial \Phi / \partial f \neq 0\) on (or almost everywhere on) \(M\), is almost always satisfied in practical applications, and thus {\sharpnet} is generally effective at representing non-differentiable features.
+Therefore, as long as the network remains sensitive to the feature channel along \(M\), the composed field \(\Phi_\theta(\mathbf{x}, f(\mathbf{x}))\) inherits the non-differentiability of $f$.
+In practice, the condition \(\partial \Phi / \partial f \neq 0\) on (or almost everywhere on) \(M\) is mild, so {\sharpnet} can effectively represent non-differentiable features.